-This year is set to be similar to last years' competition.
-Gregg Wallace, Monica Galetti and Marcus Wareing are all confirmed to be returning for 2024.
+This year was rather similar to last years' competition with Gregg Wallace, Monica Galetti and Marcus Wareing all returning to judge for 2024.
 Despite a hiatus back in 2022 to focus on her family and restaurant, Monica returned in 2023 bringing her beloved no-nonsense approach to judging to the MasterChef kitchen.
 Previous years also saw Michel Roux Jr, former chef patron of Le Gavroche, as a judge, although he departed in 2014 with Wareing taking his place.

-The show will always follow a similar structure, with 32 chefs split into heats to start with.
+The show followed a similar structure to previous years, with 32 chefs split into heats to start with.
 Subsequent challenges typically include cooking for critics or guest chefs, mass catering tests, invention trials, service in a top restaurant and a chef’s table.
 By the final week, there are only four contestants left, who battle it out for the title of the series champion.
 While there isn’t actually a prize per se, winners of this prestigious competition are often catapulted into stardom.
 Winners often go on to work in top restaurants, write cookbooks or even open their own restaurants.

 SKIP TO THE BEST SECTION FOR YOU